kushansm/kushansm/README.md

 - 🔭 I’m currently working on **I’m currently working on an AI/ML model for Geuda sapphire heat treatment, a Jakarta EE project, a remote desktop client app**

-- 🌱 I’m currently learning **I am currently doing DEP at IJSE, Jakarta EE, Database, ECMA script, and MERN.
-I have finished CMJD.**
+- 🌱 I’m currently learning **I am currently working as an Associate Software Engineer at IJSE, Jakarta EE, Database, ECMA script, and MERN.**

 - 👯 I’m looking to collaborate on **I’m looking to collaborate on Full stack development.**